-Not only does technology like this save you cleaning time, it saves you cooking time, too.
-Imagine being able to forget about the crock pot, and let it stir itself!
+Not only does technology like this save you cleaning time, but it also saves you cooking time, too.
+Imagine being able to forget about the crockpot, and let it stir itself!

 The new models do not stain the way the older ones do.
 Spill lips on shelves prevent liquid from traveling to shelves below.
 The plastics and glass used today have hydrophobic characteristics.
 Wiping surfaces is easier than ever.

 Whirlpool, GE, Bosch, Samsung, and LG all make microwaves that are self-cleaning.
-Many are sold as a microwave-oven combo, which are designed to clean themselves.
+Many are sold as microwave-oven combos, which are designed to clean themselves.
 The same technology used in the self-cleaning oven translates to the microwave.
-That is the main benefits of switching to a microwave-oven combo.
+That is the main benefit of switching to a microwave-oven combo.
 The added benefit of owning this all-in-one appliance is that it frees up counter space.
 (Stand-alone microwaves are made easy-clean, but few have the self-cleaning option.)

 Note: Never clean a microwave without prepping it first.
 The easy way to clean a microwave is to mix lemon juice and water in a bowl and microwave it for five minutes.
 The grease will wipe away.
 Lemon smells better than vinegar, which is what some used instead of lemon juice.

 Kitchenware that doesn't get very dirty in the first place saves time.
 Spoons, forks, and knives don't take much elbow grease, but items like whisks and cheese graters are a bigger headache.
 Replacing outdated gadgets with new ones makes the kitchen easier to clean.